We focus on our clients needs, offering sensible, pragmatic and cost effective advice which works for the long term future of all concerned.

 There is no such thing as a “common law” husband or wife, contrary to the belief of many.

-Despite there having been a number of proposals for reform for cohabitants, as the law currently stands, cohabitants do not have the same legal rights against each other or responsibilities towards each other as married couples.
+Despite there having been a number of proposals for reform for cohabitants, as the law currently stands, unmarried couples living together, then separating do not have the same legal rights against each other or responsibilities towards each other as married couples.
 For example, there is no right for maintenance, except for the children, nor any entitlement to one another’s pensions.